issuu/lager_folsom/README.md

 Lager backend which will count the events happening in folsom.
 Can be used to get metric overviews of the amount of logging happening in a subsystem so one can correlate data between subsystems.
 It is also effective at figuring out if certain subsystems are the source of errors in a large code base.

 The code is written for Issuu and is in use inside a couple of production systems.
-It is used to track error rates for the subsystems.
+It is used to track error rates for the subsystems, so we can target the areas which are the most problematic.
+We could obtain the same information by going through log files manually, but the counts provide a way nicer overview of where the problems originate from.

 # Use